- Hardy Bog Plant

 - Increases Natural Filtration

 This small & hardy Blue Flag Iris has narrow green foliage growing up to 24" then crowned with delicate flowers that are light to deep-blue (purple and violet are not uncommon) with yellow-whitish markings at the base of the sepals.
 Blue Flag Iris blossom from May to July, is perfect for naturalizing as well as wetland filters.
-It is truly one of the easiest, showiest, and strikingly beautiful of all the native aquatic bog plant choices for the home gardener.
+This water iris for sale is truly one of the easiest, showiest, and strikingly beautiful of all the native aquatic bog plant choices for the home gardener.
+Sold in bundles of 2.

 Blue Flag Iris